MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 *[This event was previously named Office.ClickToRun.Transport.]*

-Reports on the file download actions to determine the success of the operation, type of download performed and diagnostic information.
+This event is triggered whenever Click-To-Run tries to download a file that it needs for the Office install.
+The data is used to determine the success of the operation, type of download performed and diagnostic information.

+The following fields are collected:

-- **BytesFromGroupPeers -**    Bytes from group peers, only for downloads using Delivery Optimization
+- **BytesFromGroupPeers** - Bytes from group peers, only for downloads using Delivery Optimization (DO)

-- **BytesFromHttp -**     Bytes from http, only for downloads using Delivery Optimization
+- **BytesFromHttp** - Bytes from http, only for downloads using Delivery Optimization (DO)

-- **ByteFromInternetPeers -**    Bytes from internet peers, only for downloads using Delivery Optimization
+- **ByteFromInternetPeers** - Bytes from internet peers, only for downloads using Delivery Optimization (DO)

-- **BytesFromLanPeers -**    Bytes from Lan peers, only for downloads using Delivery Optimization
+- **BytesFromLanPeers** - Bytes from Lan peers, only for downloads using Delivery Optimization (DO)

-- **canceledJobs -**     Number of canceled requests in the session
+- **CancelledJobs** - Number of cancelled requests in the session

-- **Connected -**    Whether connected to source
+- **Connected** - Whether connected to source

-- **ErrorCode -**    The code of last error
+- **ErrorCode** - The code of last error

-- **ErrorDetails -**     The detail of last error
+- **ErrorDetails** - The detail of last error

-- **ErrorMessage -**    The message of last error
+- **ErrorMessage** - The message of last error

-- **ErrorSource -**    The source of last error, e.g. Connection, LoadFile or LoadRange
+- **ErrorSource** - The source of last error, e.g., Connection, LoadFile or LoadRange

-- **FailedJob -**    Number of failed requests in the session
+- **FailedJob** - Number of failed requests in the session

-- **FileSize -**    Size of the resource
+- **FileSize** - Size of the resource

-- **SourcePathNoFilePath -**    Source path of the resource only http source is reported, local file path or UNC path is filtered
+- **SourcePathNoFilePath** - Source path of the resource only http source is reported, local file path or UNC path is filtered

-- **SucceededJobs -**    Number of succeeded requests in the session
+- **SucceededJobs** - Number of succeeded requests in the session

-- **TotalJobs -**     Total number of requests in the session
+- **TotalJobs** - Total number of requests in the session

-- **TotalRequestedBytes -**     Total requested bytes in the session
+- **TotalRequestedBytes** - Total requested bytes in the session

-- **TotalTransferTime -**    Total transfer time in the session
+- **TotalTransferTime** - Total transfer time in the session

-- **TransferredBytes -**     Total transferred bytes in the session
+- **TransferredBytes** - Total transferred bytes in the session

-- **TransportType -**    Type of transport, e.g. (In memory Delivery Optimization, HTTP, Background Intelligent Transfer Service)
+- **TransportType** - Type of transport, e.g., In memory Delivery Optimization, HTTP, Background Intelligent Transfer Service (BITS)

 ### Office.ClickToRun.Transport.ExperimentalTransport.PipelineCreateTransport